 Advanced Search

-• To address the problem of inaccurate representation, unsmooth results and high computational cost in video-based single person three-dimensional human pose estimation, a multi-scale spatial-temporal feature fusion method is proposed.
+• To address the problem of inaccurate representation, inadequate fusion and unsmooth results in video-based single person three-dimensional human pose estimation, a multi-scale spatial-temporal feature fusion method is proposed.
 Firstly, the joint, limb and upper/lower body tokens were defined in spatial domain to represent the spatial multi-scale features of human body using positional embeddings.
 Secondly, the spatial multi-scale feature fusion module was constructed based on self-attention mechanism and multilayer perceptron to fuse joint, limb and upper/lower body features, obtaining initial pose feature sequence.
 Lastly, the temporal multi-scale encoding was established for temporal feature fusion to acquire final pose feature sequence, and optimize the generation of refined three-dimensional human pose through temporal decoding.
-Experimental results on Human3.6M dataset show that the mean per joint position error in protocol 2 and joint velocity errors are 33.6 and 2.4 respectively, which reduce by 2.3% and 4%.
+Experimental results on Human3.6M dataset show that the mean per joint position error and joint velocity errors are 33.6 and 2.4 respectively, which reduce by 2.3% and 4.0%.
 The proposed method can improve three-dimensional human pose estimation accuracy and generate precise and smooth results while reducing computational cost.
 Furthermore, experimental results on HumanEva-I dataset show that the proposed method also has a certain degree of generalization ability.

 • loading